 What’s the difference between a SIPP and a personal pension?

 SIPPs are a subset of personal pensions.
-There are a few key differences between SIPPs and standard personal pensions.
+So they’re in the same family but there are a few key differences between SIPPs and standard personal pensions.

-• The specifics of your investments are managed by the fund’s investment experts.
+- The specifics of your portfolio are managed by the fund’s investment experts.

-• You manage your investments yourself or hire an investment adviser to do it for you.
+- You can manage your investments yourself, hire an investment adviser or use a provider’s services.

 Who should consider a SIPP?

-In general, SIPPs tend to be better for more experienced investors that make larger contributions and/or have a larger pot.
+In general, SIPPs tend to be better suited for more experienced investors or those making larger or more complex contributions who want more flexibility.

 What are the advantages of saving into a self-invested personal pension?